Mafalda Luís de Castro

-Mafalda Martins da Silva Luís de Castro (Mafalda Luís de Castro or just Mafalda de Castro for short) is a Portuguese actress who acts out on Portuguese television programs that air on TVI and a few on SIC.
+Mafalda Martins da Silva Luís de Castro (Mafalda Luís de Castro or just Mafalda de Castro for short) (born 12 August 1989) is a Portuguese actress who acts out on Portuguese television programs that air on TVI and a few on SIC.
 She is also a voice actress, who voiced and dubbed characters in European Portuguese, mostly young and/or royal female characters.

 She is the official European Portuguese dub-over artist for British actress, Emma Watson, since she voiced her role as Hermione Granger throughout the Harry Potter films and the video game adaptations.

 Filmography

 Television

 She is an actress on CMTV's soap opera "Someone Lost" playing Leonor Mascarenhas.